factopolis/factopolis/content/claims/5-year-lobbying-ban-on-executive-branch/_index.md

 ---
-title: Trump Instituted a 5-year Ban on Lobbying the Executive Branch
+title: Trump instituted a 5-year ban on lobbying the executive branch
 summary: They can't lobby their former agency but can still become lobbyists.
 checks:
   - checker: new-york-times